 If you’d like more detail or have a different question, just ask.

-A: We will build one unit if needed, and we often do.
-90% of our production runs are for 100 units or less, but batch size can range from 1-1000 depending on complexity.
+A: We’ll build one unit if needed, and we often do.
+Ninety percent of our production runs are for 100 units or less, but batch size can range from 1-1000 depending on complexity.
 If circuit boards are small and panelized, the total number of units is, of course, much greater.
 “Small” to us is basically small enough so that the other jobs in the schedule don’t have to slow down or wait for a “large” job to complete; usually this is simply a matter of how much time is needed in the surface mount area of our facility.
 When job sizes begin to grow, we often negotiate with clients to break them into smaller batches so that all clients continue to receive outstanding service.

 A: While RBB is uniquely positioned to produce any small batch, we fit best with clients who manage a significant number of assemblies/SKUs.
 A good rule of thumb is 50 or more, although in some cases our clients have more than 200 different devices, each one in a small batch.
 This type of client has ongoing monthly demand, and the production mix varies widely.
 RBB was designed with the complex challenges of this type of business in mind—a type that’s underserved by most contract manufacturers (CMs) worldwide.
 “Recurring” refers the repetitive nature of the work.
 Costs come down the more often we build an assembly.

 A: We manage 800–1,000 low-volume custom assemblies a year, where typically 25% are new to the market or to RBB.
 That’s a lot of churn that we handle in stride.

 A: Yes!
 We have dedicated lead-free oven and wave soldering equipment, a segregated stockroom, expert employees, and the component engineering support needed to convert assemblies into fully RoHS-compliant systems.